oscar-system/Oscar.jl/docs/src/integer.md

 r = mod(ZZ(4), ZZ(3)
 ```

+All three functions raise an exception if the modulus ``m`` is zero.

 !!! note
     The results of `divrem`, `div` and `mod` do not agree with their namesakes
     in Julia when the modulus ``m`` is negative.